iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I obtain Iowa Civil Court Records Via Mail?

 To obtain civil court records via mail, interested parties must send a request for the records to the trial court where the case was filed.
 Requests for records heard at an appellate court should be sent to the Clerk of the Iowa Supreme Court.
-When the records custodian gets the records request, if the records are available, he or she will inform the requester about it and include the fees applicable.
+Generally, if the records custodian receives the records request and the records are available, the custodian will notify the requester and include any necessary fees.
 If there is a lack of adequate information to identify the records, additional information will be requested.

 How do I find Iowa Civil Court Records Online?